thisisjofrank/game-tutorial-stage-1-starter/README.md

 ### Client-side JavaScript

-The game will run in a web browser, so we need some client-side JavaScript to handle interactions and game logic, for now we'll set up a simple script that checks the server status.
+The game will run in a web browser, so we need some client-side JavaScript to handle interactions and game logic.
+For now, we'll set up a simple script that checks the server status.

 Create the JavaScript file at `public/js/game.js`: